bryanbraun/franklin/README.md

 ## Contributors

-(your name will go here, if your contribution is accepted)
+(If you are making a contribution, add your name here as part of your pull request)